-For teams who want to use 10,000ft for resource management only, you will want to add Managed Resources into your account.
+Teams who use10,000ft for resource management only will want to add Managed Resources.

-Managed Resources cannot log in, view, or track time in 10,000ft, but they allow your management team to get a clear picture of the capacity of your group, so you can forecast risk and hiring needs.
+Managed Resources cannot log in, view, or track time in 10,000ft, but adding them creates a clear picture of the capacity of your group, allowing you to forecast risk and hiring needs.

-In addition to Managed Resources, you can also create resources in your account to represent meeting rooms or equipment.
+You can also create resources to represent meeting rooms or equipment.
 This way, you know when certain meeting rooms are booked and when certain pieces of equipment will be unavailable.

 Archive, Modify, or Delete People